davidomo/ALIENS-R-REAL/README.md

 # ALIENS-R-REAL

-A quick practive with Javascript.
+A quick practice with Javascript.

 ALIENS-R-REAL is a database of alien sightings across the world.
 This bootstrap-designed website loads a table with data through JavaScript.
-The data can be searched through with event listeners on the right.
+The data can be queried with event listener on top.

-Beware the scrolling text
+Beware the scrolling text . . .